stevenvergenz/altspace-gltf-guide/README.md

 });
 ```

-The object passed into the callback is not a simple THREE.Object3D though, it's a data structure containing several different things.
+The object passed into the callback is not a simple THREE.Object3D, it's a data structure containing several different things.
 To get the assembled model object, what you usually want is `gltf.scene.children[0].children[0]`.
 This strips away two layers of "top-level" objects, and leaves you with just what was exported.
 Test it with your own app, or use the previewer in the [Resources](#resources) section below.

 ## <a id="resources"/>Resources